Chhau dance: Features of Chhau

 The Chhau dance is mainly performed during festivals in the region of Jharkhand, West Bengal and Odisha, especially the spring festival of Chaitra Parva and in which the whole community participates.
 The Purulia Chhau dance is celebrated during the Sun festival.

 Masks form an integral part of Chhau dance in Purulia and Seraikella styles.
 The knowledge of dance, music and mask-making is transmitted orally.
-The Chhau dance found in northern Odisha does not use mask during the dance, but they do when the artists first appear on the stage for introduction to the audience.
+The Chhau dance found in northern Odisha does not use masks during the dance, but they do when the artists first appear on the stage for introduction to the audience.

-The two styles of Chhau dance that use masks, blend within it forms of both dance and martial practices employing mock combat techniques (called khel), stylized gaits of birds and animals (called chalis and topkas) and movements based on the chores of village housewives (called uflis).
+The two styles of Chhau dance that use masks, blend within it forms of both dance and martial practices employing mock combat techniques (called khel), stylised gaits of birds and animals (called chalis and topkas) and movements based on the chores of village housewives (called uflis).
 This form of the Chhau dance, states Mohan Khokar, has no ritual or ceremonial meaning, it is a form of community celebration and entertainment.

 The dance is performed by male dancers, at night in an open space, called akhada or asar.
 The dance is rhythmic and set to traditional folk music, played on the reed pipes mohuri and shehnai.
 A variety of drums accompany the music ensemble including the dhol (a cylindrical drum), dhumsa (a large kettle drum) and kharka or chad-chadi.
 The themes for these dances include local legends, folklore and episodes from the Ramayana and Mahabharata and other abstract themes.

 The precursors of Chhau dance (especially Purulia style) were not only Paika and Natua, but Nachni dance also played an important role in giving Chhau its present identity.
 Chhau dance borrows the female gaits and movements from the Nachni dance almost exclusively (Bhattacharya, 1983, Chakravarti, 2001, Kishore, 1985).
 The female dance elements in Chhau introduced the aspects of Lasya Bhava from the Natya Shastra that brought elegance, sensuality, and beauty in the dance form, whereas, the virile male dance movement is attributed to the Shiva's tandava style of dance (Bose 1991).
 There are different interpretations to tandava and lasya.
 I have above-mentioned the most commonly accepted definition of tandava and lasya above.
 Bose foregrounds the debate between the relation of lasya and tandava critically in his analysis of dance in Sanskrit texts.
 See Bose, Mandakranta.